HomeDirectoriesWhy Your Business Needs to Be Listed

 Future Focus: Start preparing now by adding 360-degree photos, virtual tours, and video content to your listings.
 These elements will become standard requirements within two years.

 Blockchain verification might sound like buzzword bingo, but it’s gaining traction for business verification.
 Immutable, decentralised business credentials could eliminate fake listings and provide instant verification across all platforms.
-Early adopters will benefit from increased trust and reduced verification friction.
+Early adopters will benefit from increased trust and less verification friction.

 Hyper-local targeting is getting more sophisticated.
 Directories are moving beyond city-level targeting to neighbourhood and even street-level optimisation.
 Businesses that understand and optimise for micro-local searches will capture customers that broader-focused competitors miss.